Cellbit

 Rafael Lange Severino (/pt-BR/; born 11 February 1997), known professionally as Cellbit (/pt-BR/), is a Brazilian creative director, digital influencer, YouTuber and streamer.
 He is known for creating and hosting the tabletop role-playing game series Ordem Paranormal on Twitch and for his early YouTube content focused on solving puzzle games, informally referred as "the enigma guy".

 Personal life

 Rafael Lange Severino was born on 11 February 1997 in Florianópolis, Santa Catarina, but was raised in Carazinho, in Rio Grande do Sul from when he was three years old.
 He has two older brothers, Henrique and Felipe, and a cat named Mina, who died in 2017.
 His interest in puzzle games began at the age of nine years old, when his brother, Henrique, introduced to him the game Notpron, an online puzzle browser game known as "the hardest enigma on the internet".
 Henrique and Lange, in less than a year, were able to solve 139 out of the 140 levels available at the time, getting stuck on the last level for years.
 In 2016, Lange revealed in a YouTube video having anxiety disorder.

+In February 2024, in a Twitter post, Lange revealed being asexual as well as having been through many situations of abuse and psychological trauma in his past relationships.
+He did this as a response towards, according to him, false, informal accusations of sexual abuse by his former girlfriend, Flávia Eloisa Gato, providing a detailed response, disputing the allegations and presenting a 19-page document addressing the claims.
+In the document, Lange addresses not only the most recent allegations, but also previous accusations of emotional abuse and relationship violence.
+According to Lange, his ex-girlfriend "had a pattern of manipulative behavior throughout the relationship".
+Lange then sued multiple people due to the publishing of 217 Internet posts that "objectively imputed false offenses [towards him]".